-The Deming Systems Approach that transformed the manufacturing and service industries, can now be applied to construction.
-Building Catalyst enables building producers easily implement this Systems Approach to more reliably predict, control and optimize outcomes.
-There are four stages to accomplishing the full impact of the Systems Approach, as shown in Figure 1.
+The Deming System, that transformed the manufacturing and service industries, is now being applied to construction.
+Building CATALYST enables project teams easily implement the Deming System to more reliably predict, control and optimize outcomes.

 Dr. Barbara Berry’s paper, “There is a Relationship Between Systems Thinking and W. Edwards Deming’s Theory of Profound Knowledge” summarizes key tenets to the Deming System.
 Let’s look at a few of these:

 “The theory of knowledge… implies that System improvement depends on continuous study … Improvement is learning and developing new knowledge about the System.
 Building knowledge through Systematic analysis of short-term/long- term results, revision and extension to the theory provides the learning process.
 This can be related to the Shewhart Cycle: Plan-Do-Check-Act (PDCA).”.